HUNGHUYNH-prestige/Damien_6_22082021/README.md

 INFORMATION ABOUT DOTENV : how to use it ?

 First, create a file with the name : .env in the backend file.
-Then, in .env add the following text :
+Then, in the file .env add the following text :

 port = 3000
 DATABASEMONGO = "mongodb+srv://<username>:<password>@cluster0.<your reference from mongo>.mongodb.net/test?retryWrites=true&w=majority"